drstearns/tutorials/src/html/index.md

 <img src="path/to/my/image.png" alt="descriptive text for screen readers and indexers">
 ```

 The `src` attribute should be an absolute or relative path to the image file.
 If the path begins with a protocol like `http://` or `https://`, the browser will treat that as a full URL and fetch it just as if you had typed it into the browser's address bar.
-If the path begins with just a `/` character, it will request it from the same domain as the current page came from.
+If the path starts with `//`, it will add your page's current protocol (`http` or `https`) to the front and then fetch it.
+If the path begins with a single `/` character, it will request it from the same domain as the current page came from.
 And if it starts with any other character, it assumes the path is relative to the current page.
 So if the path was `img/some-image.png` it would look for a sub-folder named `img` and then look for a file named `some-image.png` within that sub-folder.

-<div class="alert alert-warning">The web was created by people who love Unix, so these are Unix-style paths, not Windows-style paths.
+> **NOTE:** The web was created by people who love Unix, so these are Unix-style paths, not Windows-style paths.
 Specifically, the names in these paths are <strong>case-sensitive</strong> and the separator between path parts must be a <code>/</code> character.
-On windows path name are case-insensitive and the separator is <code>\</code>, but on the web, it's the exact opposite!</div>
+On windows path names are case-insensitive and the separator is <code>\</code>, but on the web, it's the exact opposite!

 The `alt` attribute should contain some text that describes the image.
 This is primarily used by assistive technologies such as screen readers for the blind, but it is also used by indexers like Google to power their image search feature.